prestodb/presto/presto-docs/src/main/sphinx/sql/grant.rst

 Grant ``SELECT`` privilege on the table ``orders`` to everyone::

-    GRANT SELECT ON orders TO PUBLIC;
+    GRANT SELECT ON orders TO ROLE PUBLIC;

 Limitations
 -----------